Skip to main content

 The City of Decatur, Alabama is a positively awesome place.
 It is chock full of history, art, beautiful outdoor places, fun things to do, and great people to meet.
 The whole point of this website is to share stories about positive things going on in Decatur.
 Maybe you’ll be inspired to come visit – or move here and call it home!

-Walking Together: The Singing River Trail Journey with Decatur and the Dr. Bill Sims Trail
+Journey Through Decatur on the Bill Sims Bike Trail

 IT IS A PEOPLE